 ST. THERESA CATHOLIC CHURCH - Sunny Hills Mailing Address: 2071 Sunny Hills Blvd.
-Chipley, FL 32428 Church Office Ph.
-(850) 332- 3188 Emergency Ph.
-(850) 739 - 1934 Please remember to leave a message when you call our Office or Emergency lines.
+Chipley, FL 32428 Please remember to leave a message when you call our Office or Emergency lines.
+Email: moodyp@clergy.ptdiocese.org St. Theresa Parish Website: http://sttheresa.ptdiocese.org "There is no higher dignity than to serve Christ." - St. Ambrose "Be vigilant at all times and pray that you have the strength to escape the tribulations that are imminent and to stand before the Son of Man."

-Email: moodyp@clergy.ptdiocese.org St. Theresa Parish Website: http://sttheresa.ptdiocese.org "What do you possess if you do not possess God?" - St. Augustine "Jesus said to his disciples: "Be watchful!
-Be alert!
-You do not know when the time will come."

 The parishioners of St. Theresa and Fr.
 Paul Moody welcome everyone as we gather to worship.
 Mass Times for The First Sunday of Advent and the First Week of Advent.
-December 2 Saturday Vigil Mass 5:00 pm First Sunday of Advent December 3 Sunday Mass 9:00 am First Sunday of Advent December 4 Monday Mass 8:00 am Advent Weekday December 7 Thursday Vigil Mass 6:00 pm Ir Immaculate Conception of Blessed Virgin Mary - HDO Intention: + Maria Derencius Reader: Kate Intention: Jerry & Soozi Pate Reader: Sal Intention: + Dolores M. Moody Intention: Sr. Krystyna Dabrowska December 8 Friday Mass 8:00 am Intention: An Immaculate Conception of Blessed Virgin Mary - HDO December 9 Saturday Vigil Mass 5:00 pm Second Sunday of Advent December 10 Sunday Mass 9:00 am Second Sunday of Advent Intention: Anna Warpecha Int: Margaret & Henry Beitler & Family Reader: Christina Intention: + Margaret Ciesla Reader: Mark Confessions: Confessions are heard up to 15 min before any Mass and by appointment.
+November 30 Saturday Vigil Mass 5:00 pm First Sunday of Advent December 1 Sunday Mass 9:00 am First Sunday of Advent December 2 Monday Mass 8:00 am Advent Weekday December 5 Thursday Mass 8:00 am Advent Weekday December 6 Friday Adoration 7:00am to 8:00 am Advent Weekday Mass 8:00 am December 7 Saturday Vigil Mass 5:00 pm Second Sunday of Advent December 8 Sunday Mass 9:00 am Second Sunday of Advent Intention: + Lilijen Mateja Reader: Kate Int: + Stanislaw Bartulica & Parents Reader: Mark Intention: The Vestiarki Sisters of Jesus Intention: + Dolores M. Moody Intention: Dolores Pulanecki Int: + Stanislaw & Aleksandra Obrochta Reader: Veronica Intention: + Frank Biela Reader: Christina Parish Breakfast: After the 9 am Mass on Sunday December 8 everyone is invited to the Parish Hall to strengthen our parish community through conversation and food.
+I would encourage everyone to be there regardless of which Mass you attend.
+To say "Hello" to your established friends and to make new ones.
+St. Theresa is a parish filled with interesting people and it is a blessing to be able to meet each other in a relaxed setting!